Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Evaluation Settings and Details

 \section{Evaluation Settings and Details}

 All the evaluation scripts are implemented in Python.
 We used the following packages: \texttt{pytket 1.13.2} which is the Python interface of the compiler t$|$ket$\rangle$~\cite{qst20-sivarajah-dikes-cowtan-simmons-edgington-duncan-tket-compiler-nisq}; and \texttt{qiskit 0.42.1} which is the Qiskit~\cite{Qiskit} release containing the compiler SABRE (originated from \cite{asplos19-li-ding-xie-sabre-mapping}).
 Our compilers rely on a few Python packages.
 The versions used during the evaluations are: \texttt{z3-solver 4.12.1.0} which is the Z3 SMT solver (originated from \cite{tacas08-demoura-bjorner-z3-smt-solver}); \texttt{networkx 3.0} to calculate the maximum matching number of graphs; \texttt{python-sat 0.1.8.dev1} to generate cardinality constraints; and \texttt{matplotlib 3.6.2} to generate the figures.
-We ran the scripts on a desktop computer with an Intel Core i7-10700KF CPU and 32 GB RAM.
+The compilation appeared in the main text was ran on a desktop computer with an Intel Core i7-10700KF CPU and 32 GB RAM.
+The compilation appeared in the appendices was ran on a server with two AMD EPYC 7V13 CPUs and 512 GB RAM.

 In our compilers, we set the spatial bounds to $X=Y=R=C=16$.
 For fairness of comparison, we assume the fixed architecture we are comparing with is equipped with the same gate set of DPQA.
 The SWAP gate requires three two-qubit entangling gates and six single-qubit gates.
 The benchmarks are graph circuits with 10, 12, 14, 16, 18, 20, 22, 30, 40, 50, 60, 70, 80, and 90 qubits.
 We generated 10 3-regular graphs of each size.
 For each graph, we assign a qubit to each node and append a two-qubit entangling gate for each pair of qubits connected by an edge to construct the graph circuit.
 We set the time limit to $10^5$ seconds which is approximately a day.
 Note that the compiler runtime can vary depending on the specific hardware and environment where it is run.
 The timeout instances are $20_5$, $22_5$, and $22_8$ for the optimal approach, $80_1$, $90_0$, $90_2$, $90_6$, $90_8$, and $90_9$ for the hybrid approach, where the subscripts are the indices of the graph.
 All the random graphs used are provided in the code base.